joakimsk/docs/docs/install.rst

    to generate historical trails, it can store user-data, etc. It comes with a scripts to help installing and configuring the database, but it may need some additional configuration.
  * **polaric-ais-plugin**.
 It implements integration of AIS datastream (over TCP).
 It depends on polaric-aprsd.

+If you want to write your own plugin, feel free to contact me for more information.

 Making it a public service
 --------------------------